simonw/til/selenium/selenium-python-macos.md

     brew install chromedriver --cask

+This also ensures `chromedriver` is on your path, which means you don't need to use an explicit `chromedriver_path` later on.

+You still need to run it once in the terminal `chromedriver` to get the macOS error, then allow it in the `Security & Privacy` preferences - see below.

-Or to upgrade an existing installation:
+To upgrade an existing installation do this:

     brew upgrade chromedriver --cask

-This is useful if you are seeing an error like this one:
+Knowing how to upgrade an existing version is useful if you are seeing an error like this one:

 > Message: session not created: This version of ChromeDriver only supports Chrome version 85

-This also ensures `chromedriver` is on your path, which means you don't need to use an explicit `chromedriver_path` later on.

-You still need to run it once in the terminal `chromedriver` to get the macOS error, then allow it in the `Security & Privacy` preferences - see below.

 ### Without using homebrew